YSU-Data-Lab/MySQL-vs-Monetdb/README.md

+2016 Fall Student Project

+Derek Aikins

-Student Project of Derek Aikins on Comparing Data Retrieval Performances on MySQL and MonetDB
+Comparing Data Retrieval Performances on MySQL and MonetDB using TPC-H